 There are more than 1,600 calls that MDA fields every year from people inquiring about starting a food business in MN.
 Only 300+ licenses are granted every year.
 Even a 10% increase in the number of new food businesses getting a license would translate into vibrant, innovative food businesses climate, more businesses opening in MN, and the addition of new jobs and economic benefit to the state.

+Food entrepreneurs currently operating under exemptions or exclusions from licensing are a pool of potential future licensed food entrepreneurs.
 Potential food entrepreneurs who could be helped by this new SOS Team number into the hundreds: